cockroachdb/docs/v21.2/ui-overload-dashboard.md

 ---
 title: Overload Dashboard
-summary: The Overload dashboard lets you monitor CPU usage, the runnable goroutines waiting per CPU, the files and subfiles in memory, and the performance of the admission control system.
+summary: The Overload dashboard lets you monitor the performance of the admission control system.
 toc: true
 ---